The Childbloom Curriculum

 We also provide a popular online flash-card application that engages the student to learn the notes quickly.
 This has been a great new development in 2019.

 Once a student has learned basic literacy skills, the challenge is to develop more technical and advanced literacy knowledge.
-This part of the system builds the student’s solo repertoire with carefully selected and beautiful music from the 16th century to the present.
+This part of the curriculum builds the student’s solo repertoire with carefully selected and beautiful music from the 16th century to the present.
 Unfortunately young students have nowhere to go to listen to the music that they can actually play, since concert music is beyond reach.
-Thus we provide a CD of the music and/or downloadable audio files they can play, perfectly performed, to accompany this series of tunes.
+Thus we provide audio files of the music they can play, perfectly performed, to accompany this series of tunes.
 No wonder its called “Tunes You Can Play.”

 EXPANDED LITERACY THROUGH ENSEMBLE